pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
 > - When you enable Raft Engine for the first time, TiKV transfers its data from RocksDB to Raft Engine.
-Therefore, you need to wait extra tens of seconds to start TiKV.
+Therefore, you need to wait extra tens of seconds for TiKV to start.
 > - The data format of Raft Engine in TiDB v5.4.0 is not compatible with previous versions.
 Therefore, if you need to downgrade a TiDB cluster from v5.4.0 to earlier versions, **before** downgrading, disable Raft Engine by setting `enable` to `false` and restarting TiKV for the configuration to take effect.

 ### `enable`